KaciErwin/Austin-MetroBike-Analysis/README.md

 + What are the peak hours for bike usage?
 + How does bike usage vary by day of the week or month?
 + Are there seasonal trends in bike usage?
-+ How do bikes move across the city (patterns of bike flow)?
++ How do bikes move across the city?
 + How does bike usage correlate with council districts?
 + Are there areas in the city that might benefit from more kiosks or docks?
 + Are there any patterns in trip durations based on checkout and return locations?